-When Is The Best Time To Fly For Thanksgiving 2018?
-You Don't Want To Be Late To Dinner
+This Is The Best Time To Fly During The Holidays, So You Don't Miss The Turkey Dinner

 It's almost that time of the year.
 Yes, the few months when shopping malls and airports are packed to the brim are right around the corner.
 Lines are out the door, and you put some snacks in your bag knowing that waiting is inevitable.
 (Especially when you're hanging at your gate, it's essential to have some chips in hand!)
 But, it doesn't necessarily have to be this way.
 Thanks to flight data released by AirHelp, you can have one important question answered: When is the best time to fly for Thanksgiving 2018?
 Girl, let me give you the scoop so that you're not late to dinner.